piotrszczesniak/ifx-fe-task/README.md

 # Simple Blog

 This is a blog application built with React (with Vite) and TypeScript, styled with SCSS.
 It allows users to view and add blog posts.
+Update: it also allows to filter posts by author and keyword at the same time.

 The application consumes the JSONPlaceholder API to fetch and display blog posts.